DanielMichael82/walk_locally-MS2/README.md

 #### First Time User Testing

-1. As a first-time user to the site,
+1. As a first-time user to the site, I found the site to be very straightforward and I understand that Walk Locally is a website focused on walking in the local area that you are visiting.
-2. As a first-time user to the site,
+2. As a first-time user to the site, I found the site very easy to navigate around when using my mobile and desktop.
-3. As a first-time user to the site,
+3. As a first-time user to the site, I found that the site has a great variety of photos.
+4. As a first-time user to the site, I like that it was easy to sign up and speak to Walk Locally directly with the message in the contact section.

 #### Returning User Testing

-1. As a returning user,
+1. As a returning user, I felt that I didn't need to work my way around the site again, I knew what I wanted and where it was.
-2. As a returning user,
+2. As a returning user, I really liked the pop-up window in maps that gives information of the area I am looking to visit.
-3. As a returning user,
+3. As a returning user, The social media links were easily found at the foot of each page.
-4. As a returning user,

 #### Frequent User Testing

-1. As a Frequent User,
+1. As a Frequent User, I really like the usage on mobile, in particular the animations.
-2. As a Frequent User,
+2. As a Frequent User, I used the contact section to suggest a walking route in my local area.
-3. As a Frequent User,

 ### Further Testing

--
--
--
--
+-   The website was tested on Google Chrome, Microsoft Edge and Safari browsers.
+-   The website was viewed on a variety of devices such as Desktop, MacBook Pro 13, iPad 11.2, iPhone 11, iPhone 8 & Samsung a71.
+-   A large amount of testing was done to ensure that all pages were linking correctly and looked great on all devices.
+-   Friends and family have reviewed the site and highlighted any bugs and/or user experience issues.

 ### Known Bugs

--
+-   When closing a info-window the user is only able to close down with the X in the top right hand corner of the info-window.
+When clicking on others they overlay the other opened windows.

 ## Deployment